josephrcox/drawIt/README.md

 # DrawIt

 # What is this?
-Very basic draw something clone app that I created in less than 24 hours.
+Drawing game that I originally created in less than 24 hours.
 Built using HTML Canvas, Javascript, with MongoDB and NodeJS.

 Playable here - https://www.drawit.lol/